marchingbeagle/devops-unisatc-a3/README.md

 2. ECS service pulls the Docker image from Docker Hub
 3. New task starts with the updated image
 4. Health checks ensure service is running
-5. Old task is stopped after new one is healthy
+5. Old task is stopped after new one is healthy.

 **Workflow Execution:**